scorpio-id/oauth/README.md

 # JWKS (JSON Web Key Set)

+JWKS, or JSON Web Key Set, is a set of keys containing the public keys used to identify any JSON Web Token (JWT) that is issued by the authorization server.
+Signed using the RS256 algorithm.

 More info on JWKS and its standards can be found in the RFC: https://datatracker.ietf.org/doc/html/rfc7517#section-5

 ### Request